syncfusion-content/windowsforms-docs/WindowsForms/GroupBar/Cursor-Settings.md

 {% endhighlight %}

  ![](Overview_images/Overview_img35.jpeg)
-Figure 946: Hand cursor on 'Windows Forms' Item

- > _Note : The ResetGroupBarItemCursor() method can be used to reset the cursor when it is displayed over a GroupBar Item._
+N> The ResetGroupBarItemCursor() method can be used to reset the cursor when it is displayed over a GroupBar Item._